FIRE MAGIC

 ABILITIES

-Where a Torchbearer’s body temperature correlates with their emotions, an Emberseeker’s body heat reflects the energy they have stored up and will heighten when they are about to release a spell.
-All fire mages run warm, but it is often easy to tell an Emberseeker apart only by touching them.
-Emberseekers tend to deviate from “fire” in the traditional sense, but are skilled at creating explosions out of about any flammable material and, at more advanced levels, can even form cracks in the ground, allowing lava to run through, or animate beasts out of flame itself or lava (if any is available) to fight battles for them.
-Some also have the ability to summon bolts of lightning to the ground, striking an unlucky enemy or starting a fire.
-This is something that takes patience, precision, and practice, something Emberseekers have much of an appetite for.
+Where a Torchbearer’s body temperature correlates with their emotions, an Emberseeker’s body heat reflects the magical energy they have stored up and will heighten when they are about to release it.
+All Fire mages run warm, but it is often easy to tell an Emberseeker from a Torchbearer just by touching them.
+Emberseekers tend to deviate from “fire” in the traditional sense, but are skilled at creating explosions out of about any flammable material and, at more advanced levels, can even form cracks in the ground, allowing lava to seep through, or change the shape of molten rock or metal into weapons, walking heaps of rocks, or even just battering rams to get a leg up in any situation.
+Some. with enough practice, also have the ability to manipulate some facets of electricity, bringing down lightning from the sky to strike an unlucky adversary or start a fire.
+Many who focus on this skill are able to conduct electricity through their body without any harm coming to their person, making many Emberseekers fantastic candidates for electrician work.